uutzinger/gearVRC/README.md

 Check gatt/gearVRC.py

-Currenlty only runs on unix, until conversion to bleak is completed.
+Currently only runs on unix, until conversion to bleak is completed.

 This work includes the following additions to other's implementations: